-- CPA Australia reserves the right not to fund projects.
+- CPA Australia reserves the right not to fund any projects or projects up to the full amount being offered.
 The decision to fund or not resides exclusively with CPA Australia management, whose decision is final.

-GRPP Stage One Expression of Interest (EOI) applications close on 31 July each year.
+GRPP Stage One EOI applications close on 31 July each year.

-All Stage One EOIs received will be formally acknowledged and will be reviewed, assessed and applicants notified of outcomes within six weeks of the closing date.
+All Stage One EOI received will be formally acknowledged and will be reviewed, assessed and applicants notified of outcomes within six weeks of the closing date.

 Those invited to submit Stage Two applications will normally have four weeks to complete and return all application materials.
-Researchers will be notified of final GRPP funding decisions by the end of the year with research grant agreements and contracts signed over January and February of the following year.
+Researchers will be notified of final GRPP funding decisions by the end of the year, with research grant agreements and contracts signed during January by no later than 28 February of the following year.

-Decisions at each stage are made on the basis of information submitted and all decisions are final.
+Decisions at each stage are made based on the information submitted and all decisions are final.